 - You cannot deduct student loan interest if you or your spouse can be claimed as a dependent on someone else’s return, nor if your filing status is married filing separately.

 It is important to understand that you cannot use the same expense twice to claim different credits or deductions.
 For example, if you take a tax deduction for educational expenses as a business expense, you cannot also deduct it as an educational expense or use it to claim an educational credit.
+Speak with an experienced tax preparer if you need help determining the best way to deduct eligible expenses.

 Did you or one of your family members attend school in the past year?
 Which education-related tax deductions are you eligible for?